 As you can imagine, the process of getting a hardship package accepted, avoiding deficiency judgements, finding a qualified buyer and satisfying the bank’s pre-closing conditions….. requires specialized skills and highly organized systems.

-With over 75 successful Las Vegas Short Sale closings within the past three years alone, Shelter Realty has the experience, bank connections and negotiation savvy necessary to help Southern Nevada Sellers.
+With hundreds of successful Las Vegas Short Sale closings over the past 12 years, Shelter Realty has the experience, bank connections and negotiation savvy necessary to help Southern Nevada Sellers.

 What is a Short Sale?